DHTMLX/docs-spreadsheet/docs/merge_cells.md

 ![DHTMLX Spreadsheet Format menu with the Merge option for cell merging](/img/merge_cells_via_menu.png)

 :::info
-The merged cell will display the content of the upper-left cell of the selected range.
+The merged cell displays the content of the upper-left cell of the selected range.
 :::

 ## Split cells